unt-libraries/solrbenchmark/README.md

         - For search terms, we assume that you want tests that cover a range of searches — searches on common terms that will give you a large result set down to rare terms and phrases that give you smaller results sets.
 Generally we assume that these search terms will appear in your document set in a ~normal distribution.
         - For facets, the two key factors are cardinality and distribution.
             - Cardinality: The set of unique values for each facet field in your document set should reflect the same cardinality you see in the actual collection — this could be static (5 unique values) or a function of the total number of documents (1 unique facet value per 1000 documents).
-            - Distribution: Facet values probably occur in your actual document set along some kind of distribution curve — maybe a few appear very frequently with a long tail where each only appears once.
-You probably want to replicating a similar distribution in your test document set.
+            - Distribution: Facet values probably occur in your actual document set along some kind of distribution curve — maybe a few appear very frequently, and there's a long tail where each only appears once.
+You probably want to replicate a similar distribution in your test document set.
         - If you are generating faked documents from scratch, you are probably generating random data, but you'll want to be able to generate predictable sets of search terms and facet terms — at least, ones that follow the necessary patterns — to go into your search and facet fields to produce the desired results.
             - For search terms, the approach that `solrbenchmark` takes is to pre-generate a list of search terms for you and then embed those in the otherwise randomly generated search fields in your faked documents to give you a realistic distribution of results.
 You'll then use that list of search terms to run search tests.
             - Similarly, for facet terms, `solrbenchmark` generates a list of facet terms based on the target size for your document set (to produce the desired cardinality), and then it assigns facet values to documents to produce the desired distribution.